kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 menuTitle: Admission Control
 title: Admission Control
 weight: 10
-description: (Kubernetes Only) Gloo Edge can be configured to validate configuration before it is applied to the cluster.
+description: (Kubernetes Only) Gloo Gateway can be configured to validate configuration before it is applied to the cluster.
 With validation enabled, any attempt to apply invalid configuration to the cluster will be rejected.
 ---

 ## Motivation

-Gloo Edge can prevent invalid configuration from being written to Kubernetes with the use of a [Kubernetes Validating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+Gloo Gateway can prevent invalid configuration from being written to Kubernetes with the use of a [Kubernetes Validating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

-This document explains how to enable and configure admission control in Gloo Edge.
+This document explains how to enable and configure admission control in Gloo Gateway.

 ## Using the Validating Admission Webhook

-Admission Validation provides a safeguard to ensure Gloo Edge does not halt processing of configuration.
-If a resource would be written or modified in such a way to cause Gloo Edge to report an error, it is instead rejected by the Kubernetes API Server before it is written to persistent storage.
+Admission Validation provides a safeguard to ensure Gloo Gateway does not halt processing of configuration.
+If a resource would be written or modified in such a way to cause Gloo Gateway to report an error, it is instead rejected by the Kubernetes API Server before it is written to persistent storage.

-Gloo Edge runs a [Kubernetes Validating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which is invoked whenever a `gateway.solo.io` custom resource is created or modified.
+Gloo Gateway runs a [Kubernetes Validating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which is invoked whenever a `gateway.solo.io` custom resource is created or modified.
 This includes
 {{< protobuf name="gateway.solo.io.Gateway" display="Gateways">}},
 {{< protobuf name="gateway.solo.io.VirtualService" display="Virtual Services">}},
 and {{< protobuf name="gateway.solo.io.RouteTable" display="Route Tables">}}.

-The [validating webhook configuration](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/5-gateway-validation-webhook-configuration.yaml) is enabled by default by Gloo Edge's Helm chart and `glooctl install gateway`.
+The [validating webhook configuration](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/5-gateway-validation-webhook-configuration.yaml) is enabled by default by Gloo Gateway's Helm chart and `glooctl install gateway`.
 This admission webhook can be disabled by removing the `ValidatingWebhookConfiguration`.

 The webhook can be configured to perform strict or permissive validation, depending on the `gateway.validation.alwaysAccept` setting in the
 {{< protobuf name="gloo.solo.io.Settings" display="Settings">}} resource.

-When `alwaysAccept` is `true` (currently the default is `true`), resources will only be rejected when Gloo Edge fails to deserialize them (due to invalid JSON/YAML).
+When `alwaysAccept` is `true` (currently the default is `true`), resources will only be rejected when Gloo Gateway fails to deserialize them (due to invalid JSON/YAML).

 To enable "strict" admission control (rejection of resources with invalid config), set `alwaysAccept` to false.